-Thus, for every two indices $i,j$, if $f(\bs{\xi})$ is monotonically decreasing $\xi_i$ can be minimized by setting $\xi_j=P_{ij}$.
-On the other hand if $f(\bs{\xi})$ is monotonically increasing $\xi_i$ can be maximized by setting $\xi_j=0$.
-Thus, we conclude that the optimal power allocation is a unit vector, which essentially means that the optimal strategy is to allocate all the power of the jammer towards a single direction.
+Thus, for every two indices $i,j$, if $f(\bs{\xi})$ is monotonically decreasing in $\xi_i$, set $\xi_j=\rho_{ij}$.
+On the other hand, if $f(\bs{\xi})$ is monotonically increasing in $\xi_i$, set $\xi_j=0$.
+This essentially means that the optimal strategy of the jammer is to allocate all his power towards a single direction.